 What Is a Weighted Blanket?

-While weight options vary between models, most weighted blankets range from 15 to 25 pounds.
+A weighted blanket is a blanket that contains glass beads, plastic pellets, ball bearings, or other materials that add to the blanket’s overall weight.
+While weight options vary, most weighted blankets range from 15 to 25 pounds.
 In some cases, travel and child sizes of under 10 pounds are also available.

 How Do Weighted Blankets Work?

-Sarah Silverman, Psy.D., a licensed psychologist and holistic sleep wellness consultant who treats patients in New York and Florida.
+Sarah Silverman, Psy.D., a licensed psychologist and holistic sleep wellness consultant

-What are the Benefits of Using a Weighted Blanket?
+What Are the Benefits of Using a Weighted Blanket?

 Are Weighted Blankets Safe?